-Based on similar assessments, the Company increased the valuation allowance established on deferred tax assets by approximately \$0.8 million and \$1.0 million in 2012 and 2011, respectively.
-The increase in the valuation allowance is primarily due to increased Federal and state NOLs and stock based compensation expense (not currently deductible) for the fiscal years ended September 30, 2012 and September 30, 2011.
+Based on similar assessments, the Company increased the valuation allowance established on deferred tax assets by approximately \$0.01 million and \$0.8 million in 2013 and 2012, respectively.
+The increase in the valuation allowance is primarily due to increased Federal and state NOLs for the fiscal years ended September 30, 2013 and September 30, 2012.